Nydaniem/Winlator_KillSteamWebHelper/README.md

     Use Steam Big Picture Mode by default.
     Sometimes Steam shows pop-up “help” dialogs before launching a game.
 If that happens, just open the game’s page manually—this won’t break the script.

-    Disable Steam’s extra pop-ups in your Wine container for smoother launches.

-Advanced Options

-    By default, the script renames steamwebhelper.exe and kills any instances after the game launches.

-    If this doesn’t work for your setup:

-        Remove the REM comment markers at the end of the script.

-        This will enable loop mode, where the script keeps killing steamwebhelper.exe continuously.

-        Adjust the processor affinity settings in this mode if needed.